 In order to determine if there were any differences in views between respondents from different industries, individuals were asked to identify their companies according to twenty large SIC (Standard Industrial Classification) groupings.
-The largest number of respondents were from the manufacturing sector (33), followed by mining and oil and gas (30), finance and insurance (28), and professional, scientific and technical services (20).
+The largest number of respondents were from finance and insurance sector (25), followed by manufacturing (23), and professional, scientific and technical services (21).
 The remainder was distributed widely among the remaining industry groups.

 Roughly 35% or 82 respondents represented companies with annual revenues of less than \$49 million, and 49 of those were from private companies.
 This was followed by 28.4% from companies in the revenue range of between \$50 million and \$250 million.
 Twenty eight or 11.9% reported their companies had revenues between \$1 billion and \$4.9 billion, followed by 18 or 7.6% in the \$500 million to \$999 million range.
 Fourteen companies responding to our survey had annual revenues of more than \$5 billion dollars - nine were public, four were private, and one was a not-for-profit.
 While on average, the Canadian economy is expected to be in pretty good shape going forward, the outlook varies by province.
 For example, senior executives from Ontario (69.4%) and British Columbia (68.8%) were more likely to be optimistic for recovery by the end of 2009 and throughout 2010 than elsewhere in the country, potentially reflecting greater expectations for growth in output in large key sectors such as financial services, manufacturing, automobile production and parts, wood products and construction.
 Not surprisingly, senior executives who predicted solid recovery in 2010 also felt bullish about their individual company performance during the year.
 Overall, 64.5% of respondents expected their company's revenues to grow throughout the year (67% private, 60.7% public).
-Most, (61.9%), expected an increase in sales volumes, combined with a hike in product prices.
-(42% of companies represented in this survey are likely to increase their prices in 2010).
+Most (61.9%), expected an increase in sales volumes, combined with a hike in product prices (42% of companies represented in this survey are likely to increase their prices in 2010).
 Again, companies in Ontario, British Columbia and Alberta had a more positive revenue outlook than the country average.